VueGWT/vue-gwt/docs-source/book/advanced/custom-elements.md

 ### Events

-You can also listen to events fire by your Custom Element using `addEventListener`.
+You can also listen to events fired by your Custom Element using `addEventListener`.
 The events fired are of type [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
-They have a read only `detail` array property which contains the values of the event.
+They have a read only `detail` property which contains an array of the values of the event.

 So to get the value of AnimalSelector `animal-selected` event, we just do in JavaScript: